Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 9. Why This Is a Growth Constraint

-This is not merely a billing issue.
+This was not merely a billing issue.

-It is a growth constraint because it:
+It was a growth constraint because it:

 10. What the Experiment Demonstrated